boliqq07/BGP/docs/source/Guide/flow.rst

     one node mate and one tree mutate.

-  - Class: :py:class:`bgp.flow.BaseLoop`
+  - Class: :py:class:`bgp.flow.MultiMutateLoop`

     one node mate and (one tree mutate, one node Replacement mutate, shrink mutate, difference mutate).

-  - Class: :py:class:`bgp.flow.BaseLoop`
+  - Class: :py:class:`bgp.flow.OnePointMutateLoop`

     one node Replacement mutate: (keep height of tree)

-  - Class: :py:class:`bgp.flow.BaseLoop`
+  - Class: :py:class:`bgp.flow.DimForceLoop`

     Select with dimension : (keep dimension of tree)